Doctor of Philosophy in Marriage and Family Therapy

 Complete your Doctoral Practicum/Internship in your Local Area

 At Northcentral University, the Director of Clinical Field Placements and other faculty and staff will work with you to arrange a local site at which you will complete your required face-to-face clinical training (Practicum) and your 9-month internship.
 Faculty will provide suggestions and assistance in finding a local placement site and qualified supervisor in your area.
 It is ultimately your responsibility to secure an acceptable placement.
-Once you are approved to begin your clinical work or internship, in addition to your local supervised experience, you will work with a Northcentral faculty member who is an AAMFT Approved Supervisor or Supervisor-in-Training using our distance-based synchronous practicum/internship process.
+Once you are approved to begin your clinical work or internship, in addition to your local supervised experience, you will work with a Northcentral faculty member who is an AAMFT Approved Supervisor or supervisor candidate using our distance-based synchronous practicum/internship process.
 You will meet regularly with your faculty member along with two to five other MFT students viewing recorded sessions with clients and discussing clinical skills and knowledge.
 Security features are utilized to maintain confidentiality and security of client records and to meet HIPAA regulations.

 Becoming a marriage and family therapist is more than just a job—it’s about helping individuals, couples and families navigate the natural stressors of life and come out better and stronger than before.
 If you’re serious about pursuing a career as a marriage and family therapist, the Doctor of Philosophy (PhD) program in Marriage and Family Therapy at Northcentral University will provide you with a quality education and training that will challenge you to develop your critical thinking and research skills to a higher degree, while applying what you learn to professional practice.